Four Year Plan

 - Begin to explore career options by talking to your academic advisor, career counselors and employers at career fairs and other career events.

 - Become aware of your interests, values, and skills through self-assessment, career counseling, or using a career exploration instrument (Focus-2, Strong Interest Inventory and Myers-Briggs Type Indicator).
-Focus-2 can be accessed through the Career Management Center webpage .
+Focus-2 can be accessed through the Office of Career Advancement webpage .

 - Learn and develop new skills through classes, workshops, or on-campus activities.